mkimitch/weather-app/README.md

 ## Live Demo

-A live version of this app is available at [url-goes-here].
+A live version of this app is available at [https://mkimitch.github.io/weather-app/](https://mkimitch.github.io/weather-app/).

 ## Getting Started